 Also you never know when they are going to do timed entry tickets to a National Park – so always check the website before you go and if you are planning a trip do a frequent check to make sure nothing has changed.

 Don’t forget to get your National Park Pass if you plan to visit more National Parks while in Utah.

 The visitor center is an important 1st stop for your time in the park.
 National park visitor centers and national park rangers are a wealth of information.

-Not only do they have exhibits and typically a park film, almost all the rangers love talking to visitors and help them plan their trip into the park (talk about dream job).
+Not only do they have exhibits and typically a park film, almost all the rangers love talking to visitors and helping them plan their trip into the park (talk about a dream job).
 My favorite thing to do is take the time to talk to the rangers about their favorite part of the park and ask what they would do with kids our age.

 The park rangers are truly the experts on the park and most love their jobs.
 Don’t skip this step!

 The visitor center is also where you can pick up your Junior Ranger books.
 The National Park Junior Ranger program is another highlight of the National Parks for our family.